peopledoc/django-aggtrigg/README.rst

         mark = FloatTriggerField(default=0)
         mark.aggregate_trigger=['min']

+4. Use the new manager on you Model

+    objects = AggTriggManager()

-Two aaggregat will be compute for **indice** field, only one will be done on **mark**
+Two aggregat will be compute for **indice** field, only one will be done on **mark**